Dynamical Inference from Polarized Light Curves of Sagittarius A*: Model Comparison

 \section{Model Comparison}

 Because our GRMHD simulations have no thermal noise and no data gaps, we do not perform spline pre-processing and apply equations \ref{eqn:arclength}-\ref{eqn:rotation_rate} directly to their simulated light curves.
 In \autoref{fig:examples_fixedRhigh}, we first plot $N_\mathrm{turns}(t)$ for all of the models in our library with fixed $R_\mathrm{high}=160$.
 These curves are non-monotonic, but they exhibit a clear long-term slope from which $\Omega_{QU}$ can be estimated.
 The clearest trend is with respect to inclination, with negative slopes if $i < 90^\circ$ and positive slopes if $i>90^\circ$.
 The handedness of the accretion flow can therefore directly be inferred from the sign of $\Omega_{QU}$, where clockwise motion in the $Q-U$ plane is associated with clockwise motion in the accretion flow on the sky.
 It is non-trivial that it is the accretion disk's inclination rather than the BH spin that governs this pattern: this is consistent with the behavior observed for Stokes I pattern speeds from these simulations \citep{Conroy+2023}.
 Hotspot models provide insight into the smooth evolution with respect to inclination.
-Face-on hotspots usually produce two $Q-U$ loops per orbit.
-As the inclination increases, one of the loops may shrink or disappear, depending on the details of the orbit and magnetic field geometry \citep[e.g.,][]{Gravity2018QU,Gelles+2021,Vincent2024}.
+Face-on hotspots usually produce two $Q-U$ loops (one big one and one small one) per orbit.
+As the inclination increases, the smaller one may shrink or disappear, depending on the details of the orbit and magnetic field geometry \citep[e.g.,][]{Gravity2018QU,Gelles+2021,Vincent2024}.

 For $R_\mathrm{high}=160$, the difference between MAD and SANE models is mainly due to Faraday depolarization, not necessarily due to differences in the underlying dynamics.
 SANE models are typically much more Faraday thick (due to higher densities and lower temperatures), leading to smaller polarization fractions as well as temporal decoherence \citep{EHTC+2024c}.
 However, we notice that the more face-on SANE $a_\bullet=0.5$ and $a_\bullet=0.94$ images exhibit slopes similar to MADs.
 This is because these images exhibit more jet emission than their lower-spin counterparts.
 If these models are face-on ($i=10^\circ$ or $i=170^\circ$), emission from the forward-jet can reach the observer without passing through a Faraday-thick region, allowing for transmission of this polarized signature.
 Models with smaller $R_\mathrm{high}$ are less Faraday thick, and this signal can therefore be more accessible for such models.